wjbmattingly/LeetTopic/README.md

 # Steps

-LeetTopic takes an input DataFrame and converts the document field (texts to model) into embeddings.
+LeetTopic takes an input DataFrame and converts the document field (texts to model) into embeddings via a transformer model.
 Next, UMAP is used to reduce the embeddings to 2 dimensions.
 HDBScan is then used to assign documents to topics.
-Like BerTopic and Top2Vec, at this stage, there are many outliers (-1).
+Like BerTopic and Top2Vec, at this stage, there are many outliers (topics assigned to -1).

-LeetTopic, like Top2Vec, then calculates the centroid for each topic based on the HDBScan labels while ignoring topic -1 (outlier).
-Next, all outliers are assigned to nearest topic centroid.
-Unlike Top2Vec, LeetTopic gives the user the ability to set a max distance so that outliers that are significantly away from a vector are not assigned to a nearest vector.
+LeetTopic, like Top2Vec, then calculates the centroid for each topic vector based on the HDBScan labels while ignoring topic -1 (outlier).
+Next, all outlier documents are assigned to nearest topic centroid.
+Unlike Top2Vec, LeetTopic gives the user the ability to set a max distance so that outliers that are significantly away from a topic vector, they are not assigned to a nearest vector.
 At the same time, the output DataFrame contains information about the original HDBScan topics, meaning users know if a document was originally an outlier.